 External Materials Settings

-If you’ve decided to apply non-Zortrax materials, use Advanced Settings and change the material group to “External Materials” while preparing the model in the Z-SUITE.
+If you’ve decided to apply non-Zortrax materials, use Advanced Settings and change the material group to “External Materials” while preparing the model in Z-SUITE.

 First of all, you have to choose the base material that’s going to be used from the dropdown list – Material type.
 The default values for each setting are the most recommended for the selected material type.